AWS Athena (Pre-release)

 1. Navigate to IAM → Roles → Create role.

-2. Select Custom trust policy option and paste the following snippet, replacing lumi-account-id with Lumi's Account ID and lumi-external-id with Lumi external ID (provided during onboarding).
+2. Select Custom trust policy option and paste the following snippet, replacing <lumi-account-id> with Lumi's Account ID (provided during onboarding) and <aws-external-id> with AWS external ID (can be any arbitrary string)

 {